ericmshearer/OCepi/vignettes/OCepi.md

 #> 4 2024-09-29 2024-25
 ```

-### Month {#month}
+### Month

 An alternative to grouping cases at the year or week level is by month.
 Returned output is a date formatted YYYY-MM-01.

 ``` r
 df <- data.frame(spec_date = as.Date(c("2023-10-01","2023-11-04","2024-09-28","2024-09-29")))